bloomway/merge-excel/README.md

 # merge-excel
-Project that merged many excel files
+merge excel files into one file.
+If the files has multiple sheets, it merge sheet by sheet